Pivotality, twisted centres and the anti-double of a Hopf monad: Monoidal categories, bimodule categories and the centre construction

 \begin{proof} The existence of the stated chains of adjunctions follows from \cite[Proposition~2.10.8]{Etingof2015}.
-The main idea is to define for any $Y\in \cat C$ the unit and counit of the adjunction between $\blank\otimes X$ and $\blank \otimes \lDual X$ to be
+A straightforward calculation shows that tensoring (from the left or the right) with an invertible object establishes an equivalence of categories.